List of municipalities in Michigan

 Michigan is a state in the Midwest region of the United States.
 According to the 2020 United States Census, Michigan is the 10th most populous state with inhabitants and the 22nd largest by land area spanning 56538.90 sqmi of land.
 Michigan is divided into 83 counties and contains 1,773 municipalities consisting of 276 cities, 257 villages, and 1,240 townships.
 The largest municipality by population in Michigan is Detroit with 639,111 residents; the smallest municipality by population is Pointe Aux Barques Township with 15 residents.
 The largest municipality by land area is McMillan Township which spans 588.78 mi2, while Ahmeek is the smallest at 0.07 mi2.

 Municipalities include incorporated cities and villages, and townships (often referred to collectively as "CVTs"), which may either be general law or chartered.
-Charter townships are unique to Michigan among U.S. states, are delegated more power over local taxation, but have more municipal responsibilities and obligations.
+Charter townships are unique to Michigan among U.S. states.
+Unlike general law townships, they are incorporated, and they are delegated more power over local taxation and protection against annexation, but have more municipal responsibilities and obligations.
 Cities are not subject to a township's jurisdiction, but villages remain part of the township in which they are located; village residents pay both township and village taxes, and share services with the township.
 Since all Michigan residents who do not live in a city live in a township, a village's population is counted in the population of the township in which it is located.